LABSN/mnefun/doc/overview.rst

 Run SSS processing.
 This will:

-1. Copy each file to the SSS workstation.
+1. Copy each raw file to the SSS workstation.
 2. Automatically determine bad channels (only if ``mf_autobad=True``)
 3. Estimate head positions (remotely if ``hp_type='maxwell'``, otherwise locally), see :ref:`preprocessing_hpe`.
 4. Copy the head positions to the local machine.
-5. Delete the file from the remote machine.
+5. Delete generated files from the remote machine.
 6. Annotate bad segments automatically, see :ref:`preprocessing_annotations`.
 7. Add any custom annotations (e.g., for segments that operators want to manually mark as bad) that have been saved as ``FILENAME-custom-annot.fif``.